 Don’t buy if you haven’t seen the car.
 If the seller refuses to make an appointment for you to visit the car, or if you are buying from abroad, then approach the deal with caution or don’t make the deal at all.
 If you can’t see the car, there is no way for you to check if the vehicle exists, if it’s exactly how it has been described, and you can’t test drive it to see if you actually like the car.

 Don’t be afraid to keep asking questions.
 This will test the buyer to see if they know all the right information that a car owner should know about their vehicle.
+You can find out basic information on a car by using our free car history check tool.
 If they don’t know the answer or they don’t respond, then it could be a scam.